Skip to content

 Control Relationship

-1.2 - Agent Registry Governance registration feeds inventory
+1.2 - Agent Registry Governance registration feeds the authoritative inventory

 2.1 - Managed Environments Enables advanced governance features for inventory tracking